 This brings to mind the verse in John 12:25 that says, “Most assuredly, I say to you, unless a grain of wheat falls into the ground and dies, it remains alone; but if it dies, it produces much grain.”

 Interesting that this verse is found in the Gospel which is associated with the Eagle, just as the Lion represents Matthew, Mark by the ox, and Luke by the face of a man.
-Follow the link below for more on that topic:
+You may follow the link below for more on the topic of the four gospels:

 Ancient Names For The Sign.

 In Hebrew, the name for this constellation is, “Tarared,” which means, “The Wounded.”
-It is taken from the third brightest star which is located at the base of the left wing.
+It is taken from the third brightest star located at the base of the left wing.